What are private markets?

 There are five key capabilities investors should demand from a strategic partner:

 How can institutional investors access private markets?

 Institutional investors can seek to manage independently across investment managers or partner with a third-party investment solutions provider.
 This can include an experienced OCIO (outsourced chief investment officer) provider.
-This reduces the burden on internal investment teams and allows the organization to focus on its core business competencies.
+This reduces the burden on internal investment teams and allows the organisation to focus on its core business competencies.

 Read the latest from our experts on private markets